Let the taps flow freely

 Try out 18 taps of rotating exotic microbrews from around the world, and a list of bottled beers and ciders with Asian-inspired pub grub to pair with the beers.
 On tap, there are labels from both major and more experimental brands alike, and if a craft beer is making its first entry into Singapore, you'll often find Freehouse the place they'll first launch.
 Food-wise, the menu has reliable, dude-food items like burgers with fries, bacon tempura and cereal frog legs.
 21A Boon Tat St.

 You won’t find a staggering selection of drafts at The Capitol Kempinski’s Frieda, but what the casual German restaurant does provide is a unique list of authentic German craft beers.
-A short row of taps line the bar outside (in the space that was formerly TAP Craft Beer Bar), dispensing easy-drinking brews like light pilsners and the hotel-exclusive Frieda Lager—from only $8 a pint.
+A short row of taps line the bar outside, dispensing easy-drinking brews like light pilsners and the hotel-exclusive Frieda Lager—from only $8 a pint.
 If you’re still thirsty, try the selection of bottled German beers as well. #01-87, The Capitol Kempinski, 15 Stamford Rd.

 The Good Beer Company is one of the pioneers in introducing craft beer to the hawker center setting, and they’re not stopping, stocking some of the world’s most interesting beers and supporting Singaporean microbreweries even at their new west side haunt.
 You'll be spoilt for choice with over 200 labels and a rotating tap of eight craft beers for you to choose from. #01-23 Savourworld, 2 Science Park Dr.